rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryVsphere.md

 ### topleveldescendantslist
 - There are 6 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
     - sortOrder - SortOrder: Sorts the order of results.
     - typeFilter - list of HierarchyObjectTypeEnums: Types of objects to include.
-    - filter - list of Filters: The hierarchy object filter.
+    - filter - list of Filters: Hierarchy object filter.
 - Returns CdmHierarchyObjectConnection.
+### toplevelrecoverytargets
+Returns the top level recovery targets for vSphere.

+- There are 6 arguments.
+    - first - System.Int32: Returns the first n elements from the list.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
+    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
+    - sortOrder - SortOrder: Sorts the order of results.
+    - typeFilter - list of HierarchyObjectTypeEnums: Types of objects to include.
+    - filter - list of Filters: Hierarchy object filter.
+- Returns CdmHierarchyObjectConnection.
 ### vmsbyfids
 All vSphere virtual machines, based on the FIDs passed.

 - There are 7 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
     - before - System.String: Returns the elements in the list that come before the specified cursor.
     - fids - list of System.Strings: The Rubrik UUIDs for the objects.